-The Group is working on identifying and developing new business opportunities, based on Holmen's renewable wood raw material and the by-products that arise in production.
+To maximise the value and benefit of the forest, intensive work is also under way to develop today's products while identifying future opportunities for renewable wood fibre.
+Holmen's work on research and development is mainly focused on three areas – increased forest growth, more efficient production and developing existing and new products in the product areas of paperboard, paper and wood products.
+This work is largely done jointly with other players, often within the same industry sector, and through collaborations with universities, colleges and research institutes.
+The Group is also working on identifying and developing new business opportunities, based on Holmen's renewable wood raw material and the by-products that arise in production.
 Research is being conducted into the components that make up wood: cellulose, hemicellulose and the binding agent lignin, which can be used, for example, to produce light, strong and sustainable products for structural solutions in the construction industry.
 An important starting point for the work is that the new business opportunities must be linked to Holmen's existing industrial sites.